 That may well be true, but for me and many others, the jury's still out.

 Dogs enjoy living in a pack (read family) and just like in any family there must be rules.
 If your Cocker Spaniel wants to live with (and fit into) your pack he must learn and follow the rules.
-If you don't teach him what those rules are, he'll make up his own, and that's when behavior issues arise.
+If you don't teach him what those rules are, he'll make up his own, and that's when behavioral issues arise.

 Even if the concept of the 'alpha role' is eventually blown out of the water, I firmly believe that if you follow the above advice you will have a very well-mannered Cocker Spaniel - and that can't be too bad, can it?